Squ1rrel-K/getLCAI/README.md

 # About GetLCAI

-ggetLCAi: Visualized qualitative and quantitative analysis of lung cancer aggressive index based on mRNA expression profile
+getLCAi: Visualized qualitative and quantitative analysis of lung cancer aggressive index based on mRNA expression profile

 **Kongyongqiang**